RashadHagen/File-Explorer-ADUC-Map-And-Share-A-Network-Drive-Using-A-Network-Path-in-ADUC/README.md

 <div style="text-align:center;">
   <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>Click: Security tab (top).
 To add users or groups: Click: Edit and them.
-NOTE: Anyone that is listed in the Security tab will automatically get this Mapped Drive.</b></span>
+NOTE: Anyone that is listed in the Security tab will get access to this specific Shares folder.</b></span>
 <br/>

 <table>